What should you know about Castelnuovo?

 The city of Castelnuovo Berardenga is located in the southern area of Chianti Classico less than 20 km from Siena.
 Its municipality is bordered by the rivers Ombrone and Arbia.
-The name Berardenga comes from the Count Berardo, of Frank origins that lived in what later was the site of the town in the second half of the 10th century.
+The name Berardenga comes from the Count Berardo, of Frank origins who lived, in what later, was the site of the town in the second half of the 10th century.

 What’s there to see in Castelnuovo Berardenga

 In the historical center is the impressive Vicolo dell'Arco, characterized by steep stone stairs that have a arch decorated with a beautiful bas-relief.
 Nearby is the Church of San Giusto and Clemente, built during the 19th century and which displays a Madonna with Child by a Sienese artist from the Renaissance.

 why base yourself here...

 » Close to Siena

 » Easy day trips to Arezzo, Montepulciano and the Chianti region

 Not too far from here is the Church of the Madonna del Patrocinio which displays a venerated Madonna in painted and glazed terracotta from the 14th century which was found in the ruins of the castle where the Vicolo dell'Arco is today.

 Another attraction nearby is the Villa Chigi Saracini, built in the 19th century and surrounded by a beautiful Italian Renaissance garden and an English landscaped park.
 The villa was commissioned by the Count Guido Saracini, founder of the famous Chigiana Musical Academy in Siena.

 The Landscape Museum is an interesting a visit, with its large collection of documents, both written and illustrated, of the Sienese landscape and its history.
 In addition, it houses an archaeological section composed of several findings from the area.